Battle Lake, Minnesota: Museums and other points of interest

 The Prospect House and Civil War Museum was founded to share the story of “Cap” Colehour, Civil War Veteran and entrepreneur, who settled in the community of Battle Lake after the Civil War.
 The Prospect House was built in 1882 by Colehour, and the home's furnishings and decor have not been changed since its last remodel in 1929 by Colehour's daughter.

+Historic Fort Juelson is 10 minutes drive away from Battle Lake, it was erected in 1876 after the death of George Armstrong Custer at the Battle of Little Bighorn out of fears of a Native American Uprising.

 Fiction

 The Murder-by-Month Mysteries, written by Jess Lourey, are set in Battle Lake.

 Parks and recreation

 Glendalough State Park is located three miles from Battle Lake.
 The 1,924-acre area was designated as a State Park in 1991.
 At the heart of the park is Annie Battle Lake, a 335-acre "Heritage Fishery."
-There are hiking trails, lakes, and woods in the state park.
+The park features hiking trails, lakes, and woods.
 The property was a game farm during much of the 20th Century.
 It was long owned by the Minneapolis Star and Tribune, and featured a large enclosure of exotic birds - including peacocks and Chukar Partridges.
 The City of Battle Lake owns and operates three city parks: Lions Park, Halverson Park, and Sand Bay Park.